Major European nations suspend use of AstraZeneca vaccine

 Blood clots can travel through the body and cause heart attacks, strokes and deadly blockages in the lungs.
 AstraZeneca reported 15 cases of deep vein thrombosis, or a type of clot that often develops in the legs, and 22 instances of pulmonary embolisms, or clots in the lungs.

 The AstraZeneca shot has become a key tool in European countries’ efforts to boost their sluggish vaccine rollouts.
-It is also pillar of a U.N.-backed project known as COVAX that aims to get COVID-19 vaccines to poorer countries.
+It is also pillar of a U.N.-backed project known as COVAX that aims to supply COVID-19 vaccines to poorer countries.
+That program continues unaffected by the European suspension.

-Pfizer’s and Moderna’s vaccines are also used on the European continent, and Johnson & Johnson’s one-shot vaccine has been authorized but not yet delivered.
+Pfizer’s and Moderna’s vaccines are also used on the European continent, and J&J’s one-shot vaccine has been authorized but not yet delivered.

-In the U.S., which relies on the Pfizer, Moderna and J&J vaccines, AstraZeneca is expected to apply for authorization in the coming weeks.

 Denmark last week became the first country to temporarily halt use of the AstraZeneca vaccine.
 It said one person developed clots and died 10 days after receiving at least one dose.
 The other countries include Ireland, Thailand, the Netherlands, Norway, Iceland, Congo and Bulgaria.